 Interest came from Bayern Munich, Borussia Dortmund, RB Leipzig and even English Premier League side Liverpool after Wirtz played a vital role in Cologne's U17 team winning the German Championship in 2019.
 Wirtz scored once in the Billy Goats' 5-0 aggregate semi-final win over Bayern, before playing all 80 minutes of the 3-2 win over Dortmund in the final.

 Wirtz scored eight goals in 10 U17 games this season, including one from the halfway line in a 10-0 win over Wuppertal in December which shot him to fame domestically - one of three he scored in what became his final game for the club.
 Leverkusen came calling in January, and the attacking midfielder made the move up the road to the BayArena.
-After two goals and three assists in his first four games for the U17 team, Wirtz was called up to the first-team for their Matchday 26 match at Werder Bremen, the first after the re-start following the coronavirus pandemic, and started in the 4-1 win.
+Wirtz was swiftly called up to the first-team for their Matchday 26 match at Werder Bremen, the first after the re-start following the coronavirus pandemic, and started in the 4-1 win.
 In doing so, Wirtz became Leverkusen's youngest-ever debutant and the Bundesliga's third-youngest player ever, at the age of 17 years and 16 days old.

 Plays a bit like: Julian Brandt

 Like former Leverkusen star Brandt, the next Leverkusen wonderkid really can do it all.
 Bundesliga fans will soon see all the best of Wirtz as his time with Peter Bosz's squad continues, and there's a reason that the 17-year-old is already in the fold with the senior squad at Leverkusen.